Faculty-Student Communities for Improving STEM Instruction

 This project is focused on supporting you and your students.
 Each of the four programmatic components are designed to help you build community with your students and peers, learn more about your students' experiences, and become more engaged in improving instruction within your department.

-If you are interested in becoming involved, we encourage you to come to our workshops and other project events starting in Spring and Summer 2020.
+If you are interested in becoming involved, we encourage you to come to our workshops and other project events.
 At these events, we will provide instructional resources, create space for you to discuss ongoing instructional challenges with us and your peers, and listen to your ideas about possible paths forward.
-Starting in Fall 2020, we will also consult with groups of faculty who are interested in exploring potential improvements to specific STEM courses, and collect student data to inform these improvements.
-To learn more about the programmatic activities, please visit our project resources page.
-For information about our upcoming events, click here.
+Starting in Fall 2020, we will also work with teams of faculty who are interested in exploring potential improvements to specific STEM courses in their departments, and collect student data to inform these improvements.
+You can learn about how to get involved in the department instructional asssessment process here.
+To learn more about the programmatic elements of our project overall, please visit our project resources page.

-This project is supported by funding from NSF #1928696.
+This project is supported by funding from NSF #1928696, as part of the Improving Undergraduate STEM Education-Hispanic Serving Institutions (IUSE-HSI) program.
 For more information about the award, click here.

-If you require accommodations due to a disability in order to participate, please contact 512.245.7916 at least 72 hours in advance of an event.
+If you require accommodations due to a disability in order to participate, please contact STEMcommunities@txstate.edu at least 72 hours in advance of an event.
 Texas State University is a tobacco-free campus.
-Sponsored by the Honors College and The Common Experience.